Sleeping Murder

-Plot summary
+Plot

-Newlywed Gwenda Reed travels ahead of her husband to find a home for them on the south coast of England.
-In a short time, she finds and buys Hillside, a large old house that feels just like home.
-She supervises workers in a renovation, staying in a one-time nursery room while the work progresses.
-She forms a definite idea for the little nursery.
-When the workmen open a long-sealed door, she sees the very wallpaper that was in her mind.
-Furthermore, a place that seems logical to her for a doorway between two rooms proves to have been such a doorway years earlier.
-She goes to London for a visit with relatives: the author Raymond West, his wife, and his aunt, Miss Jane Marple.
-During a performance of the play The Duchess of Malfi, when the line "Cover her face; mine eyes dazzle; she died young" is spoken, Gwenda screams out.
-She saw an image of herself viewing a man saying those words strangling a blonde-haired woman she thinks of as Helen.
+Newlywed Gwenda Reed travels from New Zealand ahead of her husband to find a home in England.
+She finds and buys Hillside, a large old house that she feels a strange connection to.
+She supervises the renovation, discovering she has very definite ideas of what should be done.
+When workmen open a long-sealed door, they find the very wallpaper that had been in her mind; and her request for a doorway between two rooms proves to have been such a doorway years earlier.
+She goes to London to visit relatives: the author Raymond West, his wife, and his aunt, Miss Jane Marple.
+During a performance of The Duchess of Malfi, at the line "Cover her face; mine eyes dazzle; she died young", Gwenda screams.
+She sees a man saying those very words strangling a blonde-haired woman whom she thinks of as Helen.

-Gwenda was born in India where her father was stationed; then from a toddler's age, once her mother died, was raised in New Zealand by her mother's sister.
-Her father died a few years after her mother.
-She has memories of being on a ship, but it is clearly two ships.
-Miss Marple suggests that Gwenda lived in England with her father and his second wife, which proves to be the case.
-Her stepmother, Helen Halliday (née Kennedy), met her father travelling from India back to England, where their shipboard romance led to marriage upon arrival in England.
+Gwenda had been born in India.
+After her mother died, she was raised in New Zealand by her mother's sister, and her father died a few years later.
+She has memories of being on a ship as a young child.
+Miss Marple suggests that Gwenda had lived in England with her father and his second wife, which proves to be the case.
+Her stepmother, Helen Halliday (née Kennedy), had met her father travelling from India back to England, and their shipboard romance led to marriage upon arrival in England.

-They rented a house in Dillmouth, where Helen had lived for some time.
-The coincidences prove to be memories from Gwenda's stay in that house 18 years ago as a very young child.
-Now Gwenda ponders her frightening image and the closing words of the play: are they real memories as well?
-Her husband Giles arrives from New Zealand, and the couple decide to pursue this mystery.
+The coincidences prove to be memories from Gwenda's stay in Hillside 18 years ago as a young child.
+Her husband Giles arrives from New Zealand, and the couple decide to pursue the mystery.

-Helen was raised mainly by her half-brother, Dr Kennedy, now retired from practice and moved to another village.
-He replies to an advertisement placed by Giles seeking information about Helen.
-Miss Marple arranges to visit friends in Dillmouth.
-She finds the man who once gardened for the Kennedy family, sister and brother, who supplies several useful descriptions of events.
-Miss Marple finds the cook from the Halliday household, Edith, who remembers that time well.
+Helen had been raised mainly by her half-brother, Dr Kennedy, now retired from practice.
+He replies to an advertisement seeking information about Helen.
+Miss Marple finds the man who once gardened for the Kennedy family, who supplies useful descriptions of events.
+Miss Marple also finds the cook from the Halliday household, Edith, who remembers that time well.
 The Hallidays were soon to move to a house in Norfolk before Helen disappeared.
-Apparently, Helen wanted to get away from someone, and the servants presumed it was from her husband.
+It seems that Helen had wanted to get away from someone, and the servants presumed it was her husband.